 Council is not looking at recycled water as a drinking water option due to the high cost to treat it – we would need to upgrade our waste water treatment plants.
 It is an option for the future but not for the immediate water crisis at Stanthorpe.

 Everyone in the community needs to be vigilant about their water usage and take steps to significantly reduce their water consumption.
 The water we save now is critical until the region gets rain and to how resilient the region will be as the drought continues.
-Critical level water restrictions are just one way Council is working with the community to reduce water usage and sustain the region’s water supply.
+Water restrictions are just one way Council is working with the community to reduce water usage and sustain the region’s water supply.